"""Generic text parsers for conversion of lattices in different formats to AT."""

 class ElementDescr(AnyDescr, dict):

-"""Simple representation of an element as a :py:class:`dict`"""
+"""Simple representation of an element as a :py:class:`dict`."""

-_mentioned = set()
+_mentioned: ClassVar[set[str]] = set()

-at2mad = {"Length": "L"}
+at2mad: ClassVar[dict[str, str]] = {"Length": "L"}

 array_fmt = str.maketrans("[]()", "{}{}")